hoisofthehois/COM-CSharpScripting/README.md

 - The scripts can be compiled upon loading, resulting in optimized code and faster execution speed.
 - C# is quite well known among desktop and legacy developers, who are the target audience here.
 - The amount of libraries and tools available for .NET is (almost) as big as for Python.
+- In Windows, there is rich interop possibilities in between .NET and C/C++ (e.g. P/Invoke, user-defined marshalling etc.).
 - C#, targeting the .NET Framework, does not need any additional rumtime, as .NET comes with Windows in general.

-Especially the last item may be important when it comes to using any scripting features in an actual production environment.
+Especially the last item may be crucial when it comes to deploying a scripting feature in an actual production environment.

-This repository provides a working example of how a scripting feature for C# (or any .NET language) can be implemented and made available to C++.
-It consists of a library *ScriptHost*, written in C#, that implements the actual script compilation and execution, a test script that applies a simple image processing operation to a Bitmap, and a C++ application running that script using the *ScriptHost* library.
+This repository provides a working example of how scripting for C# (or any .NET language) can be implemented and made available to C++.
+It consists of a library *ScriptHost* that implements the actual script compilation and execution, a test script that applies a simple image processing operation to a `Bitmap`, and a C++ application running that script using the *ScriptHost* library.

 ## Implementation (details) of this project